Definition of Resisting With Violence

 - At the time, the defendant knew the alleged victim was an officer or person legally authorized to execute legal process.

-Florida law classifies Resisting an Officer with Violence as a third degree felony, with penalties of up to five years in prison and $5,000.00 fine.
+Florida law classifies Resisting an Officer with Violence as a third degree felony, with penalties of up to 5 years in prison or 5 years of probation, and a $5,000.00 fine.

 Defenses to Resisting With Violence

-There are multiple defenses available to challenge a resisting without violence charge in Jacksonville.
-Common defenses can include the following:
+There are multiple defenses available to contest a Resisting With Violence charge in Florida.
+Common examples include the following:

 - The officer was not engaged in the execution of a legal duty;